 Dr. Bahagon is a clinically active Family Physician, a serial entrepreneur and considered a Key Opinion Leader in the fields of e- health, m-Health & Tele-Care.
 Dr. Bahagon founded and managed Clalit Health Services (CHS) Digital Health division which led the nationwide transformation of the Israeli healthcare system on both the medical team and the patient levels.
 CHS is the second largest Health Maintenance Organization in the world, second only to Kaiser Permanente in States.
 Under Dr. Bahagon’s leadership, CHS Digital Health suite became a benchmark for nationwide Digital Health platforms, with millions of patients using it on a monthly basis, for tens of million interactions each month.
 CHS Digital Health suite has created a dramatic change at both patient and the healthcare system levels, with proven outcomes in clinical quality, as well as in efficiency, availability, accessibility and transparency of health care delivery.
 Dr. Bahagon founded and managed Luminox (acquired) – a leading Israeli Digital Health startup hub and a strategic digital health consulting firm that serves leading international pharma, healthcare providers and insurers, and giant tech companies.
 Following its acquisition, Dr. Bahagon had co-founded Qure – a $50M fund focusing on early stage digital health solutions.
 Additionally, Dr. Bahagon has also been a founding member of several successful digital health startups, among them – TytoCare, Medisafe, Sweetch and others.
 Dr. Bahagon serves as an advisory board member of Biocat's Digital Health Accelerator in Barcelona, Editorial Board Member of the UK eHealth Law & Policy Journal, and a mentor at Microsoft's Think- Next Accelerator and the brain-tech accelerator Brainnovation.

 Vidya Viswanathan is the founder and president of Doctors Who Create (www.doctorswhocreate.com), which promotes a culture of creativity in medicine.
-She is a fourth-year medical student at the Perelman School of Medicine (University of Pennsylvania), and is the 2018-2019 Artist-in-Residence for the American Medical Women's Association.
+She is a fourth-year medical student at the Perelman School of Medicine (University of Pennsylvania) applying into pediatrics, and is the 2018-2019 Artist-in-Residence for the American Medical Women's Association.
 She enjoys writing about medicine and innovation, and has published her writing in The Atlantic, MedTech Boston, Academic Medicine, and The Establishment.
 She has presented on creativity in medicine at the conferences Stanford MedX, AMSA National, and the Hippocrates Poetry Symposium.
 Vidya graduated from Harvard College in 2011 with a degree in Social Studies and citation in Mandarin Chinese, and spent a year in Taiwan after graduation teaching English on a Fulbright fellowship.
 She did her post-bacc pre-med classes at the Harvard Extension School.

 YiDing Yu a practicing primary care physician, researcher, innovator, entrepreneur, and designer.
 She was Founder and CEO of Twiage and formerly Chief Innovation Engineer at Atrius Health.
 As a physician, YiDing is passionate about improving health care delivery to provide timely, high-quality, cost-effective care to her patients.
 She has received the President's Prize for Value-Based Healthcare at Partners Healthcare, the Martin P. Solomon Award for Primary Care at the Brigham and Women's Hospital, and the Massachusetts Medical Society Information Technology Award in recognition of her work in healthcare innovation.
 YiDing has been named a 40 Under 40 Healthcare Innovator, a 40 Under 40 Honoree by the Boston Business Journal, and Becker's Hospital Review Rising Star.
 Trained in economics and health policy at Harvard, YiDing has conducted research as a Doris Duke Clinical Research Fellow, published in medical journals, presented at national conferences, and was most recently recognized by the Johns Hopkins Diane Becker Research Award in Clinical Epidemiology.
 As a resident, YiDing founded Twiage, a HIPAA-compliant platform that seamlessly bridges communication between ambulances and hospitals to deliver more timely and cost-effective patient care at the most crucial moments.
 In her free time, YiDing designs and volunteers for philanthropic causes.
 She is a Board Member for Burma Border Projects, a non-profit organization dedicated to providing trauma counseling and mental health support for refugees and internally displaced persons in Burma.